OPS-E2E-PPE/VBA-Docs/api/Office.Sync.WorkspaceLastChangedBy.md

     Dim strStatus As String
     Set objSync = ActiveDocument.Sync
     If objSync.Status = msoSyncStatusConflict Then
-        strStatus = "The server copy has been changed." &amp; vbCrLf &amp; _ "Changes have been made by: " &amp; _ objSync.WorkspaceLastChangedBy
+        strStatus = "The server copy has been changed." & vbCrLf & _
+            "Changes have been made by: " & _
+            objSync.WorkspaceLastChangedBy
         MsgBox strStatus, vbInformation + vbOKOnly, "Server Copy Changed" End If